 Screening has gradually been replaced by the concept of developmental surveillance.
 This is a much broader concept.
 It involves parents, allows for context and should be a flexible, continuous process.

 The test consists of up to 125 items, divided into four parts:

-- Language: production of sounds, ability to recognise, understand, and use of language, eg ability to combine words
+- Language: production of sounds, and ability to recognise, understand and use language - eg, ability to combine words

 - Gross motor functions: motor control, sitting, walking, jumping, and other movements

-Ages covered by the tests range from birth to six years.
+Ages covered by the tests range from 2 months to 71 months.

 - It enables the tester to compare a child's development with that of over 2,000 children who were in the standardised population, like a growth curve.

 - It consists of items in which a sub-sample (race, less educated parents, gender and place of residence), which varied a clinically significant amount from the composite sample, are identified and their norms provided in the DENVER II Technical Manual.

 - It provides a broad variety of standardised items to give a quick overview of the child's development.

 - It also contains a behaviour rating scale.